The RMD boom is upon us.

 Doing the math

 The IRS has provided charts to help you calculate your RMDs as you enjoy life past 70½.
 Annual RMDs are based on the account value on December 31 of the previous year.
 To calculate your RMD, divide your account value by the factor that corresponds to your age in the uniform chart below.
 (There is a different joint-life chart for account owners whose spouse is the sole beneficiary and is more than 10 years younger.)

 Some of the possible benefits of consolidation

-According to the Bureau of Labor Statistics, 3.7 million Americans 70 or older were employed in 2016.
+According to the Bureau of Labor Statistics, more than 4 million Americans 70 or older were employed in 2017.
 If you’re contributing to a 401(k) or 403(b) account for an employer while working for them when you turn 70½, those accounts are not subject to RMDs.* The exemption doesn’t apply to retirement accounts with previous employers or traditional IRAs, so it might make sense to consolidate your accounts if you want to avoid RMDs.
 You’ll have to take the initial RMD, but you can roll the remaining balance into your current workplace plan (if allowed by the plan administrator).

 * This does not apply if you own 5% or more of the business where you work.
 You must also work the entire year to be exempt from RMDs.

 If you have to take an RMD from an IRA, a qualified charitable distribution (QCD) can be an effective way to take the RMD and lower the tax hit.
 The IRS allows you to satisfy up to $100,000 of your RMD if you make a donation to charity, but the money must transfer directly from the IRA trustee to the charity.
 If you want to use money from a 401(k) or 403(b) account for the QCD, you must roll those assets into an IRA first.

 While RMDs are a valuable source of retirement income for many people, others might not need the money right away.
 Here are a few other options to consider: